daattali/shinyalert/README.md

 R or in JavaScript, when the modal exits.

 For example, using the following `shinyalert` code will result in a modal with an input field.
-After the user clicks "OK", a hello message will be printed to both the R console and in a native JavaScript alert box.
-You don't need to provide both callback functions, but in this example both are used for demonstration.
+After the user clicks “OK”, a hello message will be printed to both the R console and in a native JavaScript alert box.
+You don’t need to provide both callback functions, but in this example both are used for demonstration.

     shinyalert(